 Agencies who are not able to comply with one or more EA Standards must follow the process below .

-North Dakota Century Code (Chapter 54-59-22) mandates that ITD must provide hosting services for electronic mail, file-and-print server administration, database administration, storage, and application servers.
+North Dakota Century Code (Chapter 54-59-22) mandates that NDIT must provide hosting services for electronic mail, file-and-print server administration, database administration, storage, and application servers.

 Agencies who intend to award a hosted service or application to an external hosting provider must first request an Exemption from IT Statutory Policy.
 This request needs to be made after the intent to award but before the contract is signed.
 The process includes these steps: